stoplightio/docs/articles/testing/variables-environment.md

 Where:

-* `{...}` - Curly brackets signify that this is a variable reference.
+* `{...}` - Braces signify that this is a variable reference.
 See the [variables overview](./variables-overview.md) section for more information on how variables are used.
 * `$$` - The "double dollar sign" syntax is a reference to the scenario's global scope.
 * `env` - Every scenario has a global `env` property that signifies this being a